siddharth-maddali/Phaser/README.md

 ## Similar recipe for GPU phase retrieval
    - 150 iterations of error reduction (ER), with support-updating every 30 iterations
    - 300 iterations of hybrid input-output (HIO)
-   - 100 iterations of error reduction (ER) with support-update every 25 iterations
+   - 100 iterations of solvent flipping (SF) with support-update every 25 iterations
-       - (__note that currently there is no solvent flipping implementation in the GPU module__)
    - 300 iterations of hybrid input-output (HIO)
    - 450 iterations of ER again, with support-updating every 90 iterations